rbadrinath/FCP/README.md

 * apnf.c   : We write a sequence of funcitons illustrating how arrays and pointers work in the context of function parameters.
 * arraySizePtr.c : It demonstrates some unusual usage of pointer and array declarations.
-* swap\_story.c : We do repeated swaps to make interesting changes to an array
+* swap\_story.c : We do repeated swaps to make interesting changes to an array and includes basic sorting algorithms
 * main\_argc.c : We show main(argc,argv) as usage of array of char pointers

 ## const,static, extern